geotrev/undernet/app/docs/tooltips.md

 [See WAI-ARIA documentation](https://www.w3.org/TR/wai-aria-practices/#tooltip) on best-practices for the tooltip widget UI pattern.

-#### Styling Classes
+#### Helper Classes

+Required:
-- `tooltip`: Wrapper class that adds assists with positioning the tooltip to its trigger.
+- `tooltip`: assists with positioning the tooltip to its trigger.
-- `tooltip-trigger`: Adds hover/focus handling for the tooltip.
+- `tooltip-trigger`: adds hover/focus handling for the tooltip.
-- `tooltip-box`: Adds tooltip styling.
+- `tooltip-box`: adds tooltip styling.
 Special responsive styling is added with this too.

+Optional:
+- `is-drop-inline-start`: positions the tooltip to inline-tart when open.
+- `is-drop-inline-end`: positions the tooltip to inline-end when open.
+- `is-drop-block-end`: positions the tooltip to block-end when open.

 ### API